Stamford Voted Best Place to Live in the UK 2019

 It has more than 600 listed buildings – every one different, with plenty to catch your attention, from gargoyles and carvings to medieval almshouses.
 It continues to ooze class on a day-to-day level, too.The Times 2019

 Historic Georgian Town

 Stamford is a beautiful Georgian town known for its historic buildings and copious shops and cafes.
-Dating back 1000 years, the town came into prominence in the 9 and 10 century and exudes character.
+Dating back 1000 years, the town came into prominence in the 9th and 10th centuries and exudes character.
 Stamford is located on the River Welland, Lincolnshire, which runs behind the Stamford Junior School and it is at this point where it is believed that Boudicca crossed chasing the survivors of the Roman 9th Legion during their rebellion in AD61.
 Under the Saxons, the town grew in size and it is thanks to them that we owe the present name Stamford, deriving from its original name ‘Stony Ford’.